BIO

 Instamatic gratification

 In 1972 my grandmother brought back a Kodak instamatic 100 camera from the US for my birthday.
 I can still remember how chuffed I was.
 It came in a plastic display case with a roll of 110 film and one of these square plug-in flashcubes and a black strap.
 I still have the negatives of that first roll of film.
 I bought my first SLR, a Nikon FE2, in 1983.
-My then girlfriend and I set up a dark room in the bathroom of our apartment and we started doing our own developing and printing.
-I used to build elaborate installations in our living room to experiment with depth of field and lighting techniques.
+My girlfriend and I set up a dark room in the bathroom of our apartment and we started doing our own developing and printing.
 I dragged my camera everywhere I went, roaming around the streets, documenting the world around me.